 But on one particular day, something went very awry.

 Now, this was a great group of people, but most of them hadn’t chosen me as their manager.
-I was promoted to a Director position, and they were assigned to my team from other areas of the organization.
+I was promoted to a director position, and they were assigned to my team from other areas of the organization.

 I slowly began to see this team knit together as each person discovered his and her own role.
-Each of them began working more efficiently--even helping each other--and I was able to focus less on individuals and more on the overall team strategy and direction.
+Each of them began working more efficiently—even helping each other—and I was able to focus less on individuals and more on the overall team strategy and direction.

-On this particular day, however, there had been a fall-out.
+On this particular day, however, there had been a fallout.
 Worse yet, it was my fault.

 I had failed to communicate certain role expectations.
-That lack of communication led to confusion, high emotions, and a team break-down.
+That lack of communication led to confusion, high emotions, and a team breakdown.
 I arrived at the office as quickly as I could and immediately brought the team together in order to understand the issue.

-It took a couple weeks of intentionality, humility, and clear communication, but here’s how we restored trust after that break down.
+It took a couple weeks of intentionality, humility, and clear communication, but here’s how we restored trust after that breakdown.

 First, actively listen

 Let’s be honest, broken trust is never fun.
 It sucks.
 And it sucks even more when it was your own fault.
 But digging in your heels and making excuses is not going to help here.
-You may have actually some really good reasons for why this happened, or even context that the team can’t be aware of, but this is not the time to be defensive.
+You may actually have some really good reasons for why this happened, or even context that the team can’t be aware of, but this is not the time to be defensive.

 You.
 Must.
 Listen.